-Perhaps our most surprising finding is that directional tuning in the STN increases in the disease state (to the extent that we can extrapolate from data of a single primate).
-Specifically, we found directional tuning prior to movement in PD patients in addition to after movement onset.
-In contrast, the healthy primate showed some directional tuning only after movement onset.
-Previous studies show context-dependent modulation of neuronal activity in the STN and the internal segment of the globus pallidus in healthy primates (Georgopoulos et al., 1983; Gdowski et al., 2001; Turner and Anderson, 2005).
-It has also been shown that movement direction and other specific details are represented in the higher motor cortical areas (Rickert et al., 2005).
-It may be possible that the deep nuclei of the BG in healthy subjects have little directional tuning prior to movement and encode specific movement information primarily during movement.
-If this were the case, then persistent directional tuning prior to movement may cause slowness of movements or inability to initiate movements as is observed in many PD patients.
-This remains to be investigated with further comparison studies.
+Perhaps our most surprising finding is that directional selectivity in the STN increases in the disease state.
+Previous studies show context-dependent modulation of neuronal activity in the STN and the internal segment of the globus pallidus in both healthy primates and PD patients (Georgopoulos et al., 1983; Gdowski et al., 2001; Abosch et al., 2003; Paradiso et al., 2003; Turner and Anderson, 2005).
+Although there seems to be more studies on healthy primates that show movement-related modulation in these deep nuclei, it is unclear how such modulation in healthy subjects compares to that in PD subjects.
+One may argue that movement direction and other specific details are represented in the higher motor cortical areas (Rickert et al., 2005) and that the deep nuclei of the BG in healthy subjects should have little directional selectivity and only process information about general movement preparation.
+Thus, increased directional selectivity in STN neurons in the disease state can be interpreted as less directional plurality in that the STN neurons respond less to some or all target directions; and, that this may be the cause for slowness of movements or inability to initiate movements as is observed in many PD patients.
+This remains to be investigated with further comparison